 So what is a ski safari?
-Essentially, it’s a skiing holiday where you ski in different resorts on different days, rather than being restricted to the lift pass for the resort you are staying in.
+Essentially, it’s a skiing holiday in Europe where you ski in different resorts on different days, rather than being restricted to the lift pass for the resort you are staying in.

 Sainte Foy, a world-class ski resort in itself, is perfectly located within easy reach of a number of other resorts including Les Arcs, Tignes, Val D’Isere and La Rosiere.